openedx/openedx-webhooks/docs/details.rst

 Making a Jira issue for a pull request
 --------------------------------------

-The bot gets notifications from GitHub when a pull request is created.
+The bot gets notifications from GitHub when a pull request is created in the organizations and/or repos where it is configured.
+It's currently configured in the edx organization, and probably a few other places we have lost track of.

 A number of aspects of the pull request are examined: